CamDavidsonPilon/lifelines/README.md

 ## (Less Quick) Intro to *lifelines* and survival analysis

-If you are new to survival analysis, wondering why it is useful, or are interested in *lifelines* examples and syntax, I recommend running the IPython notebooks in the `notebooks` dir.
+If you are new to survival analysis, wondering why it is useful, or are interested in *lifelines* examples and syntax, I recommend running the IPython notebooks main directory.

 Alternatively, you can **view them online**